flapjs/FLAPJS-WebApp/DEPENDENCIES.md

 > **SETUP:**
 This increases the `importLoaders` property of `css-loader` by 1.

+## file-loader
+- This is used to load any asset files, such as images, languages, etc. This can also be used with dynamic imports to dynamically load resources.
+- For dynamic importing for assets, check this out: https://medium.com/front-end-weekly/webpack-and-dynamic-imports-doing-it-right-72549ff49234

+> **SETUP:**
+Add it to the list of loaders in the webpack config and be sure to match the correct file extension for every type of asset.

 ## babel
 - This allows us to transpile our source code to other web versions to support older browsers.
 The reason we chose this is because no other package is as widely supported nor as well-documented as this one.
 - To configure this, it has a config file called `.babelrc`.
 Sometimes, when reading related documentation on Babel, it tells you to put the options and other properties in the webpack config file itself.
 This is generally bad practice and you should try to always put it in `.babelrc`, unless it is not feasible (which then means you are doing something extremely unstable and hacky).